apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 its configured selection mechanism.
 This implementation does not blacklist the failing sink and instead continues to optimistically attempt every available sink.
 If all sinks invocations result in failure, the selector propagates the failure to the sink runner.

-The BACKOFF variants will blacklist sinks that fail, removing them for selection for a given timeout.
+If ``backoff`` is enabled, the sink processor will blacklist sinks that fail, removing them for selection for a given timeout.
 When the timeout ends, if the sink is still unresponsive timeout is increased exponentially to avoid potentially getting stuck in long waits on unresponsive